-- \ Whether there is film in your camera or not can be confirmed by either the Film Loaded Window or the Film Cassette Loaded Symbol in the LCD Panel.
-(Fig.17) - \ You can confirm that the film-wind or rewind is working properly by observing the Film Advance symbols. - \ You can load film in your camera with the Lens Shield closed.
-However, the loading sign will disappear after 5 sec. - \ Do not touch the inner lens with your fingers or the edge of film.
+Whether there is film in your camera or not can be confirmed by either the Film Loaded Window or the Film Cassette Loaded Symbol in the LCD Panel.
+(Fig.17) You can confirm that the film-wind or rewind is working properly by observing the Film Advance symbols.
+You can load film in your camera with the Lens Shield closed.
+However, the loading sign will disappear after 5 sec.
+Do not touch the inner lens with your fingers or the edge of film.
 (Fig. 18)

-SETTING THE FILM SPEED

-DX-coded film cassettes have black-and-silver patterns corresponding to film speeds that the camera reads and automatically sets.
+SETTING THE FILM SPEED DX-coded film cassettes have black-and-silver patterns corresponding to film speeds that the camera reads and automatically sets.
 Your camera accepts DX films with speeds ranging from ISO 64 to 3200.
 Before loading your film, please check whether the cassette is DX-encoded or not.
-(Fig. 19)

-When using DX coded films, setting the film speed is not necessary.
+(Fig. 19) When using DX coded films, setting the film speed is not necessary.
 Your camera automatically sets the correct film speed.
 When using a film without DX code, your camera will automatically set itself to ISO 100.

-HOLDING YOUR CAMERA

-- 1. Always use both hands to steady your camera.
-(Fig. 20) - \ When holding the camera vertically always position it with the flash at the top.
-(Fig. 21) - \ Be careful not to place your fingers over the lens, flash or focusing windows.
-(Fig. 22)
+HOLDING YOUR CAMERA 1.
+Always use both hands to steady your camera.
+(Fig. 20) When holding the camera vertically always position it with the f lash at the top.
+(Fig. 21) Be careful not to place your fingers over the lens, flash or focusing windows.
+(Fig.22) We suggest that you become familiar with your new camera by shooting and processing at least one roll of film before using your camera to record an important occasion.
+VIEWFINDER (Fig. 23) (1) Field of View Frame:

-VIEWFINDER (Fig. 23)

-- (1) Field of View Frame The subject (such as people or scenery) you wish to photograph should be set within this frame. - (2) Parallax Correction Marks (Close focusing) When taking a picture of a subject that is between 0.59m1.2m (1.9 and 3.9 ft.) away from your camera, the subject should be positioned within these marks.
-Anything outside, the marks will not be included in the picture even if you can see it through the viewfinder. - (3) Parallax Correction Marks (Super Macro Mode)

-When using this special mode (see page 37.), adjust the camera so that the subject is within the smaller parallax correction marks.

-(4) Single AF Mark

-In the Single AF mode (see page 34.), the auto-focus system focuses automatically on any subject that appears within this small "+" target.

-ZOOMING THE LENS

-The built-in 38-80mm zoom lens lets you get closer to your subject without changing your position.
+The subject (such as people or scenery) you wish to photograph should be set within this frame.
+(2) Parallax Correction Marks: (Close focusing) When taking a picture of a subject that is between 0.5m--1.2m away from your camera, the subject should be positioned within these marks.
+Anything outside the marks will not be included in the picture even if you can see d through the viewfinder (3) Parallax Correction Marks (Super Macro Mode) When using this special mode (see page 28), adjust the camera so that the subject is within the smaller parallax correction marks.
+(4) Single AF Mark In the Single AF mode (see page 27) the auto-focus system focuses automatically on any subject that appears within this small "+" target ZOOMING THE LENS The built-in 38--90mm zoom lens lets you get closer to your subject without changing your position.
 This lets you easily select the composition that best suits your subject.

-To zoom the lens, just slide the zoom switch (Fig. 24) in either direction until your subject is framed properly.

-- \ When zooming the lens, keep your fingers away from the moving lens components. - \ When closing the Viewfinder Cover, the lens will return to its storage position automatically. - \ After about 3 minutes, the lens will return to wide-position and the display on the LCD panel will disappear.

-MULTI AUTO-FOCUS

-- 1. Set the subject you wish to take within the Viewfinder Frame.
-(Fig. 25) - 2.
-If the subject is closer than 0.59m (1.9 ft.3 the AF-Monitor will blink and the shutter will lock to prevent out of focus pictures.
-(Fig. 26) - \ Under certain unusual conditions, the AF Monitor may not warn when you are too close to the subject. - 3.
-Press the Shutter Release Button gently to avoid camera shake.
+To zoom the lens, just slide the zoom switch (Fig 24) in either direction until your subject is framed properly. - When zooming the lens, keep your fingers away from the moving lens components. - When closing the Viewfinder Cover, the lens will return to its storage position automatically. - After 3 minutes, the lens will return to wide position and the display on the LCD panel will disappear.
+MULTI AUTO-FOCUS 1.
+Set the subject you wish to take within the Viewfinder Frame.
+(Fig. 25) 2.
+If the subject is closer than 0.5m the AF-Monitor will blink and the shutter will lock to prevent out of focus pictures.
+(Fig. 26) Under certain unusual conditions, the AF Monitor may not warn when you are too close to the subject.
+3. Press the Shutter Release Button gently to avoid camera shake 4.
+This camera measures distance from subject to camera at 5 spots (wide-angle).
+Among those spots, focusing will be adjusted to the closest subject.
+This function will help avoid out-of-focus-pictures.
+(Examples 1, 2)

-Example 1
+Example 1 Exemple Ejemplo 1 Beispiel